Closed System Transfer Device for Hazardous Drugs

 Another recently identified route of exposure is the open barrel of standard syringe plungers that comes into contact with the hazardous drug during aspiration of medication and remains exposed to the environment once the medication is discharged from the syringe.

 With increase in levels of awareness of the routes of exposure, safety standards have been considerably improved.
 OSHA, for instance, issued regulatory requirements for controlling occupational exposure to hazardous drugs in 1999.
-Whereas NIOSH published comprehensive guidelines in 2004 and USP Chapter <797> was established in 2008 with focus on Pharmaceutical Compounding of Sterile Preparations.
+Whereas NIOSH published comprehensive guidelines in 2004 and USP Chapter was established in 2008 with focus on Pharmaceutical Compounding of Sterile Preparations.
+Introduced in 2016 the USP800 chapter was a major evolution mile stone in regulating the handling of hazardous drugs and mandating the use of Closed System Transfer Device for administration of hazardous drugs.

 Similarly, professional bodies such as the American Society of Health System Pharmacists (ASHP), Oncology Nursing Society (ONS), and Infusion Nurses Society (INS) published guidelines for the safe handling of hazardous drugs between 2001 and 2006.
 Some of the recommendations included advocating the use of various Personal Protective Equipment (PPE) such as gowns, gloves, masks, caps and use of biological safety cabinets to compound drug, practices now considered to be standard.